Expedition to Mostaganem (1558): Preparations

 The Count of Alcaudete made preparations in Spain to recruit sufficient troops for his expedition.
 He recruited many soldiers from the Spanish nobility.
 He was at the head of an army of 10 to 11,000 men partly inexperienced (he had received authorization to recruit 8,000) to which are added the 1,200 experienced soldiers from the place of Oran and artillery, some field and siege guns.
 6,000 men gathered in Cartagena under the orders of the Count and 5,000 men under the orders of one of his sons, Don Martin, embarked from Malaga.

 At the same time Hassan Pasha returned from an indecisive campaign in Fez in March–April 1558 when he learned of the preparations for a Spanish raid from Oran.

 To counter the Spaniards, Hassan Pasha's army then consisted of 15,000 men: 5,000 Turks and renegades, 1,000 spahis to which were added 6,000 cavalry, and 10,000 Arab infantry and according to B. de Moralès 8,000 seasoned soldiers, many Moorish infantry and 10,000 cavalry.
+There was a significant number of Algerian tribal forces within the army of Hasan Pasha such as the cavalry of the Banu Rashid, Banu Abd al-Wad, Maghrawa and the Suwayd.